fenrus75/csum_partial/README.md

 The data of this experiment is in the table below:

-Latency measurement with OOO force killed
+Latency measurement with OOO fenced off

 | Scenario          | Even aligned buffer | Odd aligned buffer |
 | ----------------- | ------------------- | ------------------ |
 | Baseline          | 19.1 cycles         | 26.9 cycles        |